arduino/docs-content/content/learn/04.electronics/05.servo-motors/servo-motors.md

 ---
-title: 'Servo Motor Basics with Arduino'
+title: "Servo Motor Basics with Arduino"
-description: 'Learn how to connect and control servo motors with your Arduino board.'
+description: "Learn how to connect and control servo motors with your Arduino board."
 tags: [Servo]
 author: Arduino
 ---

 The [Servo Library](https://www.arduino.cc/reference/en/libraries/servo/) is a great library for controlling servo motors.
 In this article, you will find two easy examples that can be used by any Arduino board.

-The first example controls the position of a RC (hobby) [servo motor](https://en.wikipedia.org/wiki/Servo_(radio_control)) with your Arduino and a potentiometer.
-The second example sweeps the shaft of a RC [servo motor](https://en.wikipedia.org/wiki/Servo_(radio_control)) back and forth across 180 degrees.
+The first example controls the position of an RC (hobby) [servo motor](<https://en.wikipedia.org/wiki/Servo_(radio_control)>) with your Arduino and a potentiometer.
+The second example sweeps the shaft of an RC servo motor back and forth across 180 degrees.

 You can also visit the [Servo GitHub repository](https://github.com/arduino-libraries/Servo) to learn more about this library.